kcemenike/telnyx_autoresponder/README.md

 To communicate with the Telnyx Endpoint, you would need your service to be available over the internet.
 To do this, please use a tunneling service like ngrok.
 A simple guide is [here](https://developers.telnyx.com/docs/v2/development/ngrok)

 ### Environment variables

+A sample `.env.sample` can be used as a template.
+The environment variables are below:

 - **TELNYX_API_KEY**: Your Telnyx API V2 key.
 Get it from your [Mission Control Portal](https://portal.telnyx.com/) account and navigate to the Auth V2 tab in the "Auth" section.
 - **PORT**: specifies the port you intend to run the server